seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 own, that they are categorically true in their own right.
 Their attitude towards concepts is tinctured by craving, conceit and views.

-We come across this word *nissita* in quite a number of important *suttas*.
+We come across this word *nissita* in quite a number of important suttas.
 It almost sounds like a topic of meditation.
 In the *Channovādasutta* of the *Majjhima Nikāya* there is a cryptic passage, which at a glance looks more or less like a riddle: